-There are only so many hours in each day and there’s always a list of things to be done.
+There are only so many hours in each day and there’s always a list of things to do.
 I’m sure you know what I’m talking about.
 Making bread or soaking the oats or sprouting the almonds doesn’t always make it to the top of the list.

 I do try though.
 I try to soak when I can and sprout when I can.
 Especially since now I know how easy it is.
 My sourdough is usually fed daily, although we’ve cut back on the amount of bread we eat, so I don’t have to bake bread nearly as often.

-But sometimes this stuff falls so far to the bottom of the list that it’s pushed into tomorrow… or Saturday… or next week.
+But sometimes this stuff is pushed so far to the bottom of the list that goes into tomorrow… or Saturday… or next week.

 Life happens, right?